Arrangements for the beginning and end of the school day:

 * establish a positive relationship with the school and in particular the class teacher.
 Developing and maintaining this relationship is very important to us.
 Do please contact the Headteacher if you are concerned about this.

 * help with homework.
-Getting this right is not an easy task for many families.
-Please read the Homework policy on the website, and speak to your child’s teacher if you have any concerns
+Getting this right is not an easy task for many families, so please speak to your child’s teacher if you have any concerns

 * contact us if you have concerns or questions about your child’s progress.
 Please remember if you do have concerns you should initially discuss this with your child’s class teacher.